Shared Parental Leave

 - Total available to take as SPL = 46 weeks

-A mother/primary adopter, subject to certain criteria, will be entitled to statutory Maternity Pay (SMP)/ Statutory Adoption Pay or Maternity Allowance (MA) for up to 39 weeks.
+A birth parent/primary adopter, subject to certain criteria, will be entitled to statutory Maternity Pay (SMP)/ Statutory Adoption Pay or Maternity Allowance (MA) for up to 39 weeks.

-If the mother/primary adopter curtails their entitlement to maternity/adoption pay or maternity allowance before they have received it for 39 weeks then any remaining weeks could become available as ShPP.
+If the birth parent/primary adopter curtails their entitlement to maternity/adoption pay or maternity allowance before they have received it for 39 weeks then any remaining weeks could become available as ShPP.

 The employee can only curtail the right to SMP/SAP or MA if they have provided the ‘notification of entitlement and intent’.